Last updated on January 23, 2020

 From the start of its operations, CareHealth Plus Systems International, Inc. has earmarked Iloilo City as one of its pioneer branches.
-CareHealth Plus-Iloilo broke ground in September 2015 with its pioneer Branch Manager, Elvin Piansay, spearheading the foothold of the company in the historic city of Iloilo, nicknamed “the Heart of the Philippines”, situated as it is in the center of the Philippine archipelago.
+CareHealth Plus-Iloilo broke ground in September 2015, spearheading the foothold of the company in the historic city of Iloilo, nicknamed “the Heart of the Philippines”, situated as it is in the center of the Philippine archipelago.

 As one of the major urban centers of the country, Iloilo City serves as a convenient stopover for local visitors and tourists heading to the adjacent provinces of Antique, Capiz, Aklan and the nearby island province of Guimaras.
 A select group solidifies CareHealth Plus-Iloilo into a cohesive sales team of 94 Sales Counselors and 38 Sales Group Managers led by 14 Sales Agency Managers.
 For the previous two (2) months of November and December 2017, the team brought in a noteworthy 2,655,349 TCP along with 312,854 ICBI.
 The branch and the entire sales organization of CareHealth Plus-Iloilo are effectively managed by Magi M. Martinez, Marketing Division Head.